The exhibitions you must see in 2019

 Van Gogh and the modern masters

-Don’t miss the opportunity to see many of Vincent van Gogh's most famous paintings at Tate Britain from late March, and discover how the master both inspired and was inspired by British artists.
+Don’t miss the opportunity to see Van Gogh and Britain at Tate Britain.
+Many of Vincent van Gogh's most famous paintings will be on display, and you can discover how the master both inspired and was inspired by British artists.

-In May, the Barbican shines a light on a pioneer of abstract impressionism, Lee Krasner, in an exhibition supported by Art Fund, while at the Holburne Museum, many rarely seen works by French artist Edouard Vuillard are drawn together from private collections, exploring his emotionally charged and intimate interior scenes.
+In May, the Barbican shines a light on a pioneer of abstract impressionism, Lee Krasner, while at the Holburne Museum, many rarely seen works by French artist Edouard Vuillard are drawn together from private collections, exploring his emotionally charged and intimate interior scenes.

 Vuillard and his circle were heavily influenced by Paul Gauguin, and in the autumn the National Gallery presents a unique exhibition of the French post-Impressionist’s portraits, tracing his development from Impressionism to Symbolism.

 The V&A in London offers blockbuster shows of two pioneers of fashion.
-Christian Dior: Designer of Dreams, from February, looks at the legacy of one of the 20th century's most influential couturiers, while in April an exhibition of Mary Quant (above) explores how the designer made fashion fun for the Mod generation.
+Christian Dior: Designer of Dreams looks at the legacy of one of the 20th century's most influential couturiers, while in April the Mary Quant exhibition (above) explores how the designer made fashion fun for the Mod generation.

 Mods themselves take centre stage at New Walk Museum and Art Gallery, in an exhibition which reveals how the scene developed in the East Midlands, while the Fashion and Textile Museum explores the whole heady time from 1952-77 in Swinging London, examining everything from furniture to the era’s socio-economic importance.